-AG NEWS RELEASE: Representative James Tokioka charged with campaign reporting violationPosted on Aug 26, 2015 in Latest News, Newsroom, Press Releases
+AG NEWS RELEASE: Representative James Tokioka charged with campaign reporting violationPosted on Aug 26, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Department of the Attorney General has filed charges against State House Representative James Tokioka for a campaign reporting violation.
 The Kauai representative has been charged with failure to file a complete and accurate candidate committee report.